-If it isn’t, no problem.
-But if it is present and of its DWORD value is set at 1, change this value to 0, Click OK and Exit.
+Suppose it isn’t, no problem.
+But if it is present and its DWORD value is set at 1, change this value to 0, Click OK, and Exit.

-You always can give a try to Microsoft’s in-house troubleshooting tool, Microsoft Fix It.
+You can always try Microsoft’s in-house troubleshooting tool, Microsoft Fix It.
 Just download it, choose the cause of your problem, which is crashing Internet Explorer, in this case, and it will try to fix it.

-You can also use Software Rendering instead of GPU Rendering and see if the problem still exist.
+You can also use Software Rendering instead of GPU Rendering and see if the problem still exists.
 To enable this setting, do the following: